ColonolNutty/CustomGenderSettings/README.md

 ## Custom Gender Settings (CGS) by ColonolNutty

-For more mods like this support me at my Patreon: https://www.patreon.com/colonolnutty
+For more SFW mods like this, support me at my Patreon: https://www.patreon.com/colonolnutty

 ### Disclaimer: